-In accordance with Rule 4.1(3) of the External Audit Chapter of the PRA Rulebook we are also required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of AmTrust International Limited's statutory financial statements.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In accordance with Rule 4.1 (3) of the External Audit Part of the PRA Rulebook for Solvency II firms, we are also required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of AmTrust International Limited's statutory financial statements.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
 We have nothing to report in this regard.